Child Protection and Safeguarding

-We fully acknowledge our responsibilities for child protection and recognise that through our day to day contact with children, school staff are well placed to identify signs of risk and harm.
+We fully acknowledge our responsibilities for child protection and safeguarding and recognise that through our day to day contact with children, school staff are well placed to identify signs of risk and harm.

 We recognise that for children high self-esteem, confidence, risk awareness and good lines of communication help to reduce risks.
 We recognise that for some children school may be the only stable, secure and consistent environment in their lives.

-We will make all parents/carers aware of the role and responsibilities of the Academy with regard to safeguarding and promoting welfare and of the existence of the Academy’s Child Protection and Safeguarding Policy by publishing it here on our website.
-A copy of this policy will be made available to parents/carers upon request.
+We make all parents/carers aware of the role and responsibilities of the Academy with regard to safeguarding and promoting welfare and of the existence of the Academy’s Child Protection and Safeguarding Policy by publishing it here on our website (Child Protection and Safeguarding Policy).
+A copy of this policy is available to parents/carers upon request.